Choose the base before the reservations

 • Choose Hotel Dame des Arts when the Left Bank should carry the first evening.

-• Choose Hotel du Louvre when the museum day is the first fixed anchor.
+• Choose Hotel du Louvre when the museum day is the first fixed point.

 • Choose Grands Boulevards Experimental when Right Bank movement and first-night dinner should stay compact.